Chemaclass/chemaclass.com/content/readings/2020-06-12-never-split-the-difference.md

-title = "Never split the difference" description = "Negotiating as if your life depended on it" [taxonomies] tags = [ "business", "carrier skills", "negotiation" ] [extra] pages = "280" author = "Chris Voss"
+title = "Never split the difference" description = "Negotiating as if your life depended on it" [taxonomies] tags = [ "book", "business", "carrier skills", "negotiation" ] [extra] pages = "280" author = "Chris Voss"